 Analysis of data shows that this goal remains very relevant for the next three years and beyond.
 In the district's 2021 reporting on State Priority 3: Parent Involvement and Family Engagement, the district rated three out of five across all indicators.
 A rating of three indicates the district is in the 'Initial Implementation' phase.
-The goal is for the district to progress to level five in every element of each of the three domains (Building relationships between school staff and families, Building partnerships for student outcomes, and Seeking input for decision-making).
+Initial ratings for 2022 indicate that (hold) The goal is for the district to progress to level five in every element of each of the three domains (Building relationships between school staff and families, Building partnerships for student outcomes, and Seeking input for decision-making).
 This will indicate that the district is in the 'Full Implementation and Sustainability' phase in each of the key domains of parent involvement and family engagement.